The Salt Mine Productive Workspace

 Who Should Attend

-This event is for people leaving Mormonism who want to explore a new faith home in traditional, biblical Christianity.
-It provides encouragement and insight to help on the journey of transition.
-Through speakers, workshops and individual interactions, will receive helpful resources and meet others on a similar path.
+This event is for people leaving Mormonism who want to explore a new faith home in biblical Christianity.
+Through speakers, workshops and individual interactions, it provides encouragement and insight to help on the journey of transition.
+You will receive helpful resources and meet others on a similar path.

 The conference also provides wisdom and practical resources for those who help transitioning Latter-day Saints, such as pastors, small group leaders, campus ministers, counselors, etc.

-The cost to register is $25 per person, which includes lunch on Saturday.
+The cost to register is $30 per person, which includes lunch on Saturday.
 A limited number of spots are available at $15 each for event volunteers.
-There will be no walk-up registration.

 Step 1: Register for the event here.

 Step 2: Scroll down for information about location, schedule, speakers and topics.

 Salt Mine Productive Work Center